Bitget Review

 Go to "Assets" > "Deposit" and pick your method:

-Crypto transfer (what I recommend):
+Crypto transfer (recommended):

 - Select your cryptocurrency and the correct network.
 Sending on the wrong network can mean permanent loss of funds